Now that I am actively seeking love with a willingness to be open and vulnerable I would like to share a short story about the year I was twenty-five.

 by Sydney Chaney Thomas

 At twenty-five I am alone.
-High above the city in my apartment over looking San Francisco Bay, I watch television.
-I watch the ten o’clock news, turn the television off, and then do nothing.
+High above the city in my apartment over looking San Francisco Bay, I watch the ten o’clock news, turn the television off, and then do nothing.
 Sometimes, I sleep in my bed without sheets, I pull my down comforter over my head and fall into a deep sleep, other times, I stay out all night.
 And when I do come home, I throw my clothes on the floor and go out and buy new ones.
 When I am out I tell the waitress, “I want this and I want that, and this, and that,” and no one says anything like you would expect them to.
 Other evenings, I read well past midnight and get out of bed at noon.
-I don’t answer the phone and am routinely unaccounted for.
+I don’t answer my phone and I am routinely unaccounted for.

 On the third floor of 2727 Polk Street, I smoke cigarettes and listen to music while I paint.
 I spend a great deal of time watching the light change out my window on the San Fransisco Bay.
 I don’t want to be criticized, I don’t want to depend on anyone, but most of all I don’t want to be disappointed.
 I have wrapped myself in cotton and can’t be touched.
 And mostly, I am doing fine.

 My childhood would infuse my adulthood with a silence that was uncomfortable for me to tolerate.
 The peaceful periods were often unbearable.
-Threatened by the calm again, I begin to notice the choices I am making, unnecessary changes that are not improvements, new jobs, new boyfriends, new cities to take me away from myself most of all.
-I shake things up without regard to the consequences, the more difficult my life becomes the more expert I become at putting it back together again.
+Threatened by the calm again, I begin to notice the choices I am making, unnecessary changes that are not improvements; new jobs, new boyfriends, new cities that take me away from myself most of all.
+I shake things up without regard to the consequences, and the more difficult my life becomes the more expert I become at putting it back together again.
 I cannot bare the silence of a quiet life, it opens the door for a flood of memories.
 To keep them at bay, I have to be too busy to care, too embroiled in my own life to hear the voices from the past calling out to me, until now.

 In San Francisco, I go out to the clubs with friends, to restaurants and museums, filling up my time so I won’t be alone, but I feel alone even when I am surrounded by a crowd of people and alternately, alone when I am with myself.
 I sit in a bar on Union Street, my slim legs stretched out and crossed at the ankle.
 I wear a short herringbone skirt, a black turtleneck sweater, and low-heeled suede shoes with pointed toes.
 My hair is straight and cut to my chin.
 I’m drinking beer after work, my girlfriend and I are laughing, but exchanging glances with the four boys at the table next to us.
 Two of them are wearing round glasses.
 They send drinks over, we are perhaps four years older, a nice margin.